adinasarapu/adinasarapu.github.io/_pages/about.md

   - /about.html
 ---
 {% comment %} {% endcomment %}
+<b>Research Focus</b>:
+My research is at the intersection of genomics and computing, with a core emphasis on variant and copy number analysis, gene expression, microbiome, and proteomics studies.

+<b>Ongoing Projects</b>:
-My research is focused on genomics and computing, with emphasis on variant and copy number analysis, gene expression, microbiome and proteomics studies.
-Ongoing projects include identification of genomic signatures and, protein targets for drug discovery in movement disorders like Dystonia and Parkinson's Disease.
-Other projects in this area include disease modeling using Induced pluripotent stem cells (iPSCs) of Lesch-Nyhan disease and DYT1 dystonia (<a href="https://med.emory.edu/departments/pharmacology-chemical-biology/labs/hess-jinnah-lab/index.html" target="_blank">Hess-Jinnah Research Group</a>).
-I am also interested in Big data analytics in medicine and healthcare with real-time data processing, messaging and streaming techniques.
+My current endeavors revolve around identifying genomic signatures and protein targets for drug discovery in movement disorders, particularly Dystonia and Parkinson’s Disease.
+My involvement extends to other significant initiatives, including disease modeling using Induced Pluripotent Stem Cells (iPSCs) for Lesch-Nyhan disease and DYT1 dystonia within the esteemed Hess-Jinnah Research Group.

-Please browse through my website and feel free to reach out to me with any questions or comments!
-I look forward to hearing from you!
+<b>Additional Interests</b>:
+Beyond my primary focus, I am deeply interested in the application of Big Data analytics in medicine and healthcare.
+My expertise extends to real-time data processing, messaging, and streaming techniques.

+<b>Connect with Me</b>:
+Feel free to explore more about my ongoing projects and interests on my website.
+Your questions and comments are most welcome, and I eagerly anticipate the opportunity for engaging discussions and potential collaborations.
+Looking forward to hearing from you!

 <b>NEWS</b>